The Tale of Despereaux

 Why widely assigned

 This Middle Grade Fantasy title, reads at middle-grade prose complexity, typically at grades 3–6.
-Written in the 2000s; pairs with curriculum units on courage and forgiveness; cited across 1 curriculum framework.
+Written in the 2000s; pairs with curriculum units on courage and forgiveness; cited across 16 curriculum frameworks.

 Themes